Extensions of the constant family of Harish-Chandra pairs of $SL_2(\mathbb{R})$: Introduction

-is sub Lie algebra over $\C[x]$ that together with $SO(2,\C)$ is a sub pair of $(\g(0),SO(2,\C))$ that is isomorphic to $(\g(n),SO(2,\C))$. \end{theorem*} We also study the space of morphisms between extensions and the structure of the center of the universal enveloping algebra of each $\g(n)$.
+\begin{thm}[Sec. \ref{sec3.5}, Thm. \ref{th6}] For $n\in \mathbb{N}$, the pair $(\l(n),SO(2,\C) )$ is a sub pair of $(\g(0),SO(2,\C))$ that is isomorphic to $(\g(n),SO(2,\C))$. \end{thm} We also study the space of morphisms between extensions and the structure of the center of the universal enveloping algebra of each $\g(n)$.
 In Section \ref{sec4} we classify extensions over $\mathbb{P}_{\C}^1$.

 The author is grateful to Joseph Bernstein for useful remarks.
-This research was supported by the ISRAEL SCIENCE FOUNDATION (grant No. 1040/22).
+The author thanks Spyridon Afentoulidis-Almpanis for his comments on an earlier version of the manuscript.